KSreeAarthi/face_recognition/README.md

 # Hello!
-I have worked on face_recognition attendance sysytem application using python (3.10.4)
+I have worked on face_recognition attendance system application using python (3.10.4)

 I used pycharm compiler to run this project where I installed the following packages